Jakub-Konkol/RutgersThesisTemplate/README.md

 # RutgersThesisTemplate
- A latex template formmated for Rutgers thesis/dissertations
+ A latex template formated for Rutgers thesis/dissertations